eProsima/Micro-XRCE-DDS-docs/docs/quickstart.rst

     receive_from_agent(state);

 This call will check the transport for new incoming messages.
-On the callback you will receive the XRCEInfo corresponding to the last operation as well as the last operation ID and the status of this operation.
-This are the possible Status and last operation IDs:
+On the callback you will receive the XRCEInfo corresponding to the last Operation as well as the last Operation ID and the status of this Operation.
+This are the possible Status and last Operation IDs:

 .. code-block:: C